 The DVLA does offer information on the car’s past performance and other technical data that may be useful.
 It is suggested that you keep this information on hand, particularly as your car gets older.

-A historical car check can be performed using the car’s license plate registration.
+A historical car check can be performed using the car’s licence plate registration.
 This service is free online and will include the following:

 - The date and where the car was manufactured and registered